ARNOLD MATHEMATICAL JOURNAL

 The name of the journal is not only a dedication to the memory of Vladimir Igorevich Arnold (1937-2010), one of the most influential mathematicians of the twentieth century, but also a declaration that the journal hopes to maintain and promote the style which makes the best mathematical works by Arnold so enjoyable and which Arnold implemented in the journals where he was an editor-in-chief.

-The ArMJ is organized jointly by the Institute for Mathematical Sciences (IMS) at Stony Brook, USA, and Springer Verlag, Germany.
+The ArMJ is run jointly by the Institute for Mathematical Sciences (IMS) at Stony Brook, USA, and The Association for Mathematical Research.

 The journal intends to publish interesting and understandable results in all areas of Mathematics.
 The following are the most desirable features of publications that will serve as selection criteria: